anilkumarjnv/anilkumarjnv/README.md

 Outside of work, I'm the founder of **Cardfil**, a SaaS platform for NFC and QR-based digital business cards.
 Built the entire product myself: frontend, backend, payments, subscriptions, and analytics.

 I don't follow tutorials to build demo apps.
-I solve real engineering problems in production environments with real users depending on the product
+I solve real engineering problems in production environments with real users depending on the product.

 ---